Interlibrary Loan FAQs

 Interlibrary Loan is system where libraries across the state, country, continent and the globe agree to share parts of their collections with each other.
 They may loan books and other returnable materials for a short period of time.
 They also may provide photocopies of journal articles, book chapters or other materials within the boundaries of copyright laws and guidelines.

-OSU-Tulsa students, faculty and staff as well as Langston-Tulsa Nursing students, faculty and staff.
-You must have a valid O-KEY or LionKey email address and password to access the system.
+OSU-Tulsa students, faculty and staff may use Interlibrary Loan.
+You must have a valid O-KEY email address and password to access the system.
 Community Borrowers and other members of the public DO NOT have interlibrary loan privileges.

-Most anything that any library would lend: books, copies of journal articles, some DVDs and videos (although not always).
+Most anything that any library would lend: books, copies of journal articles, some DVDs and videos.

 First you must register with the ILLIAD interlibrary loan system.
 You may access it via the OSU-Tulsa website.
-Be sure you are on the OSU-Tulsa ILLIAD before you register!
-If you are on the OSU-Stillwater ILLIAD please notify OSU-Tulsa Interlibrary Loan.
+Be sure you are on the OSU-Tulsa ILLIAD before you enter your information!

 - Journal articles from OK: average 3 days (usually 1 day if available from OSU)